 It’s one of the best parts of my week not only because of the social aspect, but also for the memories it triggers of days gone by – of the fantastic Sundays of my youth.

 My Godmother passed away a couple of years ago, and my Nonna has been gone for four years this January.
-As they were both in deteriorating health the last few years of their lives, it’s been a struggle to keep the flames of Sunday dinner traditions burning.
+Both being in deteriorating health the last few years of their lives, it’s been a struggle to keep the fire of Sunday dinner traditions burning.

 I still make a pot of Sunday Sauce at least every couple of weeks, and I’ll have a dinner with my wife and kids featuring the same food I had as a child.
 It’s just minus the massive crowds, and the jostling around the 14th Street dining room table that we used to gather around.

 When I was young, I was at my Grandparent’s house for the entire weekend.
 Sunday was the fantastic finish.
 I would be there long before the aunts, uncles, and cousins showed up.
 Not only would I get a sneak peek at what was going to be served, I might also get a freshly pan fried meatball, or a piece of Italian bread dunked into the tomato sauce that was simmering all day.

 More or less, it was the same menu every Sunday with a twist here and there.
 If it was Easter Sunday – well, that was the day the gigantic pan of homemade lasagna was broken out.
 If manicotti was made at my family’s restaurant that week (and didn’t sell out), that may have spilled into Sunday as well.

 Regardless of what was featured on the table, it was always delicious, and there was always plenty to go around.
 My little Sicilians were expert cooks, and their Sunday Sauce was second to none.